awesomephant/blog/posts/continuous-typography.md

 It produces a different font size for every screen size it encounters: On a screen that's 1000 pixels wide we get a font size of 10 pixels, a 1500 pixel-wide screen results in a font size of 15 pixels, and so on.
 Drawn onto a coordinate system, it looks like this:

 {% fig "/assets/continuous-type/function-simple.svg" "If we define the font size defined as a continous function of the screen width, it forms a line."
 "A linear function is drawn on a coordinate system.
-X: Screen width, Y: Font size" "" %}
+X: Screen width, Y: Font size" "" "big" %}

 I think this simple drawing represents a big shift in our approach to typography on the web.
 We're no longer placing a single point on the coordinate system (by defining a single, absolute value), but _a line_ containing an infinite number of points - our typographic intent has become dimensional.